Webinar on the Medicare PFS Final Rule. Sign up.

 1. Initiating Visit for New Patients

 New patients must have an initiating visit.
-An initiating visit is not required if the patient has been seen by the provider or another provider at the same practice within the past three years or if the beneficiary received APCM, CCM, or PCM from their provider or a provider at the same practice within the past year.
+An initiating visit is not required if the patient has been seen by the provider or another provider at the same practice within the past three years.

 1. 24/7 Access to Care and Care Continuity

 A member of the care team with access to the patients’ health records must be available to patients 24 hours a day.
+There also must be a way to contact health care professionals in the practice after hours to discuss urgent needs.
 The patient should be able to visit the same member of the care team for successive routine appointments, and the practice should supplement traditional office visits with accessible offerings like expanded office hours or home visits.

 1. Comprehensive Care Management